BlankRoad1/hcaptcha-solver/README.md

 # All you need to do is wait and put a star on my repository.

-## If you got time, hit me up on my email, i need help with these huge datasets organizing for the hcaptcha.
+## If you got time, hit me up on my discord: Zerf#7071 , i need help with these huge datasets organizing for the hcaptcha.